 Delaunay created La Ville de Paris, la Femme et la Tour Eiffel for the seminal 1925 Exposition International des Arts Décoratifs in Paris, the title of which led to the widespread adoption of the term "Art Deco" (fig. 18).
 This influential visual arts style combined traditional arts and crafts motifs with the imagery and materials of the Machine Age.
 It also drew influences from Cubism, Constructivism, Functionalism, Modernism and Futurism.
 The fair was located between the Esplanade of Les Invalides and the entrances of the Grand Palais and Petit Palais (fig. 19).
 Its aim was to establish France as the epicentre of the modern world and the arbiter of taste and fashion.
 It was a celebration of French style, French luxury goods, and French innovation.
 Delaunay's entry was famously rejected by a conservative jury that failed to embrace the artist's depiction of nudity and his abstract pictorial language.
 However, the Exposition's decision was later overturned by the widespread support for Delaunay among other Modern artists.
-Originally, Delaunay intended this picture to form part of a collaboration with fellow artist Fernand Léger and the architect Robert Mallet-Stevens for a scheme to decorate the Pavillon de Tourisme in the Exposition, a project sponsored by the French Embassy (fig. 20).
+Originally, Delaunay intended this picture to form part of a collaboration with fellow artist Fernand Léger and the architect Robert Mallet-Stevens for a scheme to decorate the Pavillon de Tourisme in the Exposition, a project sponsored by the French Embassy (figs. 18-20).
+Mallet-Stevens' architectural drawing records the appearance and intended location for the Leger, and in a contemporary photograph we can see the hall with the Delaunay installed.
+A postcard published to advertise the exhibition features models in Sonia Delaunay's own designs standing in front of Robert's masterpiece (fig. 21).